northstowekarate/northstowekarate.github.io/etiquette/index.md

 ---
-title: Dojo Etiquette - How to be respecful in the dojo
+title: Dojo Etiquette - How to be respectful in the dojo
 layout: base.njk
 description: Being respectful to ourselves and to each other is a vital part of karate.
 We must treat everyone with respect and dignity.
 ---
 # Dojo Etiquette

-Being respectful to ourselves and to each other it a vital part of karate.
+Being respectful to ourselves and to each other is a vital part of karate.
 It is also part of the [dojo kun](/dojokun/).
 Here are some points on being respectful in the dojo.

 * Treat everyone with respect and dignity
-* Shoes should be removed *BEFORE* entering the dojo
+* Shoes should be removed *before* entering the dojo
 * Practice good personal hygiene
   * Ensure your gi is clean and washed regularly
   * Keep fingernails and toenails short to prevent hurting yourself or training partners